 The other kinds of sub-personalities are the Victim (“I can’t.
 I’ll never be able to) which promotes depression, and the Critic (“Can’t you ever get it right?”) which promotes low self-esteem.

 It’s important to be able to recognize when you are promoting this self-talk behavior and what you are telling yourself.
 Then you counter your negative self-talk with positive counter-statements (positive affirmations) that you believe in or want to believe in.

 I will replace those thoughts with some new ones:

 - I can let my body do its thing.
 I accept these feelings and know that they will eventually pass.

 - I am okay the way that I am right now.

 - This is not permanent.

-- Your family loves and supports you.
+- My family loves and supports me.